Christine-Hao/COMP307FinalProject/server/README.txt

-Documentattion about the server directory:
+Documentation about the server directory:

 server/
     server.js     the entry point of the backend server.
 It also handles the messaging functionality(listens and emit message)